 The stain helped even out the wood tones, making the “new cuts” match the original door a little better.

 It sort of looks “rustic” in all of it’s crookedness.
 I have it on a furniture dolly so I can move it.
 This thing is HEAVY.
+Because the trunk is made from a very sturdy exterior door, it's going to hold up for a really long time!

 This is the chest the new “rustic” trunk will be replacing.
 I made this one a long time ago, I don’t think I ever even blogged about it.
 I’ve never been happy with it.
 I used hollow core bi-fold doors to make it.
 I made it large enough for three buckets, and you can see that it barely fits on the porch.